zik32/XFakePlayers/README.md

 # XFakePlayers

-test test test
+An extended fake players for Half-Life and mods (including Counter-Strike)